tiagopog/scrapifier/README.md

 #   uri:         "http://www.twitflink.com"
 # }

-'Check out: http://adtangerine.com and www.twitflink.com'.scrapify({ which: 0, images: :gif })
+'Check out: http://adtangerine.com and www.twitflink.com'.scrapify(which: 0, images: :gif)
 #=> {
 #   title:       "AdTangerine | Advertising Platform for Social Media",
 #   description: "AdTangerine is an advertising platform that uses the tangerine as a virtual currency for advertisers and publishers in order to share content on social networks.",